Accurate and efficient surface reconstruction from volume fraction data on general meshes: Numerical tests

-In Fig.~\ref{fig:RecontriIterandHex} we show the $E_{1}$ errors at time $t = 4$ s as functions of the mesh resolution for the different mesh types and performed with three different CFL numbers.
+In Fig.~\ref{fig:RecontriIterandHex} we present the $E_{1}$ errors at the time $t = 0.5$ s as functions of the mesh resolution for the different mesh types and performed with four different CFL numbers.
 Fig.~\ref{fig:Recon-Circle-triIsoVsRDF} shows the results for the triangular prism meshes.
 It is observed that \verb|iso-Alpha| falls of with a convergence rate between 1 and 2 for the coarsest meshes but that the rate drops to first order at finer meshes.
-The \verb|iso-Alpha| errors are independent of the time step size but are significantly larger than the \verb|plic-RDF-2| errors on all resolutions.
-Both the \verb|plic-RDF-2| results with CFL = 0.1 and CFL = 0.2 exhibit second order convergence in the full range of resolution.
-With CLF = 0.5 \verb|plic-RDF-2| falls off to first order at high resolutions but still has lower absolut error than \verb|iso-Alpha|.
-Fig.~\ref{fig:interfaceAdvectCricleTri3} shows a close--up of the interface at $t = 4$ s for the simulation with 10 cells per radius.
-It is evident that the interface segments of \verb|plic-RDF-N| (blue) are significantly improved compared to \verb|iso-Alpha| (red).
+The \verb|iso-Alpha| errors are independent of the time step size but are significantly larger than the \verb|plic-RDF| errors on all resolutions.
+Both the \verb|plic-RDF| results with CFL = 0.1 and CFL = 0.025 exhibit second order convergence in the full range of resolution.
+With CLF = 0.5 and CFL=1.0 \verb|plic-RDF| falls off to first order at high resolutions but still has lower absolute error than \verb|iso-Alpha|.
+Fig.~\ref{fig:interfaceAdvectCricleTri3} shows a close--up of the interface at $t = 0.5$ s for the simulation with 10 cells per radius.
+It is evident that the interface segments of \verb|plic-RDF| (blue) are significantly improved compared to \verb|iso-Alpha| (red).

 Fig.~\ref{fig:Recon-Circle-hexIsoVsRDF} shows the $E_{1}$ errors as functions of mesh resolution for the square prism meshes.
 In contrast to the triangle prism results, \verb|iso-Alpha| improves with reduced time step size, especially for high resolutions.
 At lower resolutions \verb|iso-Alpha| achieves second order convergence but at higher resolutions the convergence falls off, especially for large time steps.
-In contrast, \verb|plic-RDF-2| achieves second order convergence on the full resolution range with both CFL = 0.1 and 0.2.
+In contrast, \verb|plic-RDF| achieves second order convergence on the full resolution range with both CFL = 0.025 and 0.1.
+For CFL = 0.5 and CFL=1.0, the convergence rate drops to first order.

 Fig.~\ref{fig:Recon-Circle-polyIsoVsRDF} shows the behaviour on polygonal prism meshes.
-The behaviour is similar to the trianglar prism results with the \verb|iso-Alpha| giving larger absolute errors and dropping off to first order on finer meshes.
-Again, \verb|plic-RDF-2| retains second order convergence on the full resolution range with CFL = 0.1 and 0.2.
-For CFL = 0.5 the convergence rate of \verb|plic-RDF-2| drops at the finest meshes but from an absolute level which is interestingly somewhat smaller than the lower CFL results, and thus ending up with an absolute error very close to the CFL = 0.1 and 0.2 results on the finest mesh.
+The behaviour is similar to the triangular prism results with the \verb|iso-Alpha| giving larger absolute errors and dropping off to first order on finer meshes.
+Again, \verb|plic-RDF| retains second order convergence on the full resolution range with CFL = 0.025, 0.1 and 0.5.
+For CFL = 1.0 the convergence rate of \verb|plic-RDF| is roughly second order accurate but the absolute error is significantly higher.